-Former Wales prop Shaw dies at 71
+Former Wales prop Shaw dies aged 71

 Last updated on .From the section Welsh Rugby

-Former Neath prop Glyn Shaw who won 12 caps for Wales during the 1970s has died after a long illness aged 71.
+Former Neath prop Glyn Shaw, who won 12 caps for Wales in the 1970s, has died after a long illness, aged 71.

-Rhigos-born Shaw was a dual-code international, also playing for Wales and Great Britain after converting to Rugby League.
+Rhigos-born Shaw was a dual-code international, also playing for Wales and Great Britain after converting to rugby league.

-He made his Wales debut against New Zealand in 1972 having previously won a Wales 'B' cap.
+He made his Wales rugby union debut against New Zealand in 1972 having previously won a Wales 'B' cap.

 Also a Wigan, Warrington and Rochdale Hornets rugby league player, he won the Challenge Cup twice with Widnes.

-Shaw who played all his senior union career with Neath was part of the team which beat Llanelli 15-9 to win the inaugural WRU Cup in 1972.
+Shaw, who spent all his senior union career with Neath, was part of the team which beat Llanelli 15-9 to win the inaugural WRU Cup in 1972.

 He is a member of the Neath Rugby Supporters' Club Hall of Fame.

-Revealing news of his passing on their website, the club said: "Glyn was without doubt one of the mightiest forwards ever to play for Neath RFC - which is quite a testimony given that there have been so many in the club's 150-year history.
+The club said: "Glyn was without doubt one of the mightiest forwards ever to play for Neath RFC - which is quite a testimony given that there have been so many in the club's 150-year history.

 "Neath RFC's thoughts and sympathy are with his family and friends at this sad time."